 In KS3 formal and semi-formal learners will be taught in a subject specific way.
 Food technology will be taught as a stand-alone subject each term and build up pupils’ life skills in food preparation and cooking.
 Pupils progress will be tracked as part of our life skills tracker to ensure skills and knowledge is committed to long term memory.

 Other areas of creativity will be taught to formal and semi-formal learners using the EQUALS Schemes of Work.
-Art and Drama will be taught each Autumn term, music and dance in the Spring term and outdoor learning in the Summer term.
+Art and Craft will be taught each Autumn term, music and dance in the Spring term and outdoor learning in the Summer term.

 In KS4 creativity is taught as part of AQA Unit Awards as appropriate to pupils needs and interested.
 Students working at a semi-formal and formal level also take part in cookery lessons to support their growing independence in the kitchen and ability to make meals for themselves.

 In KS5 creativity is taught as part of the ASDAN modules as appropriate to Informal learners needs and interests.
 Those working at a semi formal and formal level it forms part of their AQA units and is based on their enterprise work.
 KS5 students also budget for, shop and cook their own meals.